sanskrit/raw_etexts_english/blogs/manasataramgini/2011-06-08_the-mantra-s-of-the-kapala-damariya-s.md

 +++
-title = "The mantra-s of the kapAla-DAmarIya-s and the earlyxa0mantra-mArga"
+title = "The mantra-s of the kapAla-DAmarIya-s and the early mantra-mArga"

 +++
 The tenth paTala of the guhyakAlI khaNDa of the great mahAkAla-saMhitA